University for Development Studies

-The University for Development Studies, Tamale was established in 1992 by the government of Ghana with a view to accelerating the development of the then 3 Northern Regions of Ghana (the Northern, Upper East and Upper West Regions).
-The late President Jerry John Rawlings played a crucial role in its founding as he used his prize money from World Food Prize of $50,000 as seed money for its founding.
-It was set up as a multi-campus institution.
+The University for Development Studies, Tamale was established in 1992 as a multi-campus institution.
 It is the fifth public university to be established in Ghana.
 This deviates from the usual practice of having universities with central campuses and administrations.
-It was created with the three northern regions of North Ghana in mind.
-These are the Northern Region, Upper East Region and the Upper West Region.
-It has four campuses in all, eight Faculties, a Business School, one Medical School, one Graduate School, one Institute and three centres.
+It was created with the four northern regions of the country in mind.
+These are the Brong Ahafo Region, Northern Region, Upper East Region and the Upper West Region.